 For violating K-State IT policy, a full range of sanctions are available that include the suspension of access to network resources or other appropriate university discipline, up to and including termination of employment and expulsion.

 K-State has specific procedures it must follow when notified of an alleged copyright infringement under the DMCA.
 After confirming the infringing activity, network access for the computer involved in the illegal activity is blocked and the infringement noticed is passed on to the owner of the computer.

-In addition to the legal and policy issues related to downloading music from unauthorized sources on the Internet, many new viruses and worms also proliferate across P2P networks.
+In addition to the legal and policy issues related to downloading media from unauthorized sources on the Internet, many new viruses and worms also proliferate across P2P networks.
 It is possible to download a file that appears benign and end up with a malicious program that takes control of your computer.